Osinachi-Uro/Learn-With-Osinachi/Exercise 12/Exam Question.md

 - Push your code to GitHub

-- Share your github link on the shared document.
+- Share your github link.

-- Share your cloud credentials.
+- Share a cloud console screenshot of your deployements.

-**Note** you can create IAM users for your instructors with the least privilege but enough to view your instances, the firewall rules set on your instance and any logical network if set.
+**Note** you can create IAM users for your reviewer with the least privilege but enough to view your instances, the firewall rules set on your instance and any logical network if set.
 If this would require sharing your ssh keys, please do so privately.